8 Extending the Linear Model

 Your authors have run a lot of these models.
 Save yourself some trouble and standardize or otherwise scale your features before fitting the model.
 Just trust us, or at least, don’t be surprised when your model doesn’t converge.

 For a model with just one feature, we certainly had a lot to talk about!
 And this is just a glimpse of what mixed models have to offer, and the approach can be even richer than what we’ve just seen.
-But you might be asking- Why don’t I just put genre into the model like other categorical features?
+But you might be asking- Why don’t I just put genre country the model like other categorical features?
 In the case of genre for movie reviews where there are few groups, that’s okay.
-But doing that with country or similar as in our model would typically result in estimation issues due to so many parameters.
+But doing that with features with a lot of levels would typically result in estimation issues due to having so many parameters to estimate.
 In general mixed models provide several advantages for the data scientist:

 • Any coefficient can be allowed to vary by groups, including other random effects.
 It actually is just an interaction in the end as far as the linear predictor and conceptual model is concerned.

-• Also unlike standard interaction approaches, we can estimate the covariance of the random effects, and specify different covariance structures for observations within groups.
+• Unlike standard interaction approaches, we can estimate the covariance of the random effects, and specify different covariance structures for observations within groups.
+Standard interactions implicitly assume independence.

-• Standard modeling approaches can estimate these difficult models very efficiently, even with thousands of groups.
+• Standard modeling approaches can estimate these difficult models very efficiently, even with thousands of groups and millions of observations.

-• The group effects are like a very simplified embedding (Section 9.2.2), where we have taken a categorical feature and turned it into a numeric one, like those shown in Figure 5.5.
-This may help you understand other embedding techniques that are used in other places like deep learning if you think of this as the simplest embedding approach.
+• The group effects are like a very simplified embedding (Section 13.2.2), where we have taken a categorical feature and turned it into a numeric one, like those shown in Figure 8.5.
+This may help you understand other embedding techniques that are used in other places like deep learning.

 • The random effect is akin to a latent variable of ‘unspecified group causes’.
 This is a very powerful idea that can be used in many different ways, but importantly, you might want to start thinking about how you can figure out what those ‘unspecified’ causes may be!